erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 users who want to unlock value by fixing how people share data, building a better market, and empowering the community.

-To meet the stated goals, CrowdPoint developed the crwd\_^™^ product family as the consumer-facing vehicle on top of its proprietary, next-generation decentralized cryptographic cloud platform --- Vogon^™^.[^3]^,^[^4] This platform allows for better intelligence
+To meet the stated goals, CrowdPoint developed the crwd\_^™ product family as the consumer-facing vehicle on top of its proprietary, next-generation decentralized cryptographic cloud platform --- Vogon^™^.[^3]^,^[^4] This platform allows for better intelligence